-Although the colour codes are similar to surface codes, an important difference is that, in the colour code, the X and Z stabilizers lie directly on top of the same qubits (as opposed to being on dual lattices with respect to each other) and, similarly, the $X_1$ and $Z_2$ operators lie on top $of each other (as \, opposed \, to \, propagating \, in \, the \, orthogonal \, directions$ on the surface code).
-In other words, the operators here are symmetric and related by a global basis transformation.
-This has important conse $quences for the allowed transversal gate set {}^{41,93}. \ In particular, although$ the surface code technically has a transversal H that transforms $X_1 \leftrightarrow Z_1$ . it requires a physical 90° rotation of the code block.
-Although such lattice rotations are possible using atom-motion techniques, for many circuits, it is inconvenient.
-Conversely, in the colour code, His transversal: it directly exchanges $X_1 \leftrightarrow Z_1$ as well as the X and Z stabilizers.
-This difference is even more important for the transversal S gate, which is possible for the colour code.
-Here transversal S exchanges $X_1 \leftrightarrow Y_1$ (for which $Y_1$ is given by the product of $X_1$ and $Z_1$ , which lie on top of each other) as intended, and the X stabilizer of a given plaquette returns to itself by multiplying the Z stabilizer of that same plaquette.
-(This is in contrast to the surface code, which does not have a transversal S, for which the Y1 operator is a product of horizontally propagating $X_L$ and vertically propagating $Z_L$ (ref.
-24)).
-Because the colour code has the entire transversal gate set of {H, S, CNOT} and also does not require tracking any lattice rotations, it is well suited to exploration of programmable logical Clifford algorithms.
+Although the color codes are similar to surface codes, an important difference is that in the color code, the X and Zstabilizers lie directly on top of the same qubits (as opposed to being on dual lattices with respect to each other), and similarly the X_L and Z_L operators lie on top of each other (as opposed to propagating in the orthogonal directions on the surface code).
+In other words, the operators here are symmetric and related by a global basis transformation. has important consequences for the allowed transversal gate set [41, 90].
+In particular, although the surface code technically has a transversal H which transforms $X_L \leftrightarrow Z_L$, it requires a physical 90-degree rotation of the code block.
+While such lattice rotations are possible using atom motion techniques, for many circuits it is inconvenient.
+Conversely, in the color code H is transversal: it directly exchanges $X_L \leftrightarrow Z_L$ as well as the X and Z stabilizers.
+This difference is even more important for the transversal S gate which is possible for the color code.
+Here, transversal S exchanges $X_L \leftrightarrow Y_L$ (where Y_L is given by the product of X_L and Z_L which lie on top of each other) as intended, and the X stabilizer of a given plaquette returns back to itself by multiplying the Zstabilizer of that same plaquette.
+(This is in contrast to the surface code, which does not have a transversal S, where the Y_L operator is a product of horizontally propagating X_L and vertically propagating Z_L [24].)
+Since the color code has the entire transversal gate set of $\{H, S, CNOT\}$ and also does not require tracking any lattice rotations, it is well-suited to exploration of programmable logical Clifford algorithms.

-For fault-tolerant preparation of the d = 3 colour code, we use a modified version of the scheme summarized in ref.
-38, in which, instead of the eight-gate encoding circuit, we use a nine-gate encoding circuit that is more conveniently mapped to specific atom movements in our system (corresponding to graph-state preparation similar to ref.
-7), followed by a transversal CNOT with an ancilla logical flag.
-The logical SPAM fidelity is then calculated as the probability of observing $|0_1\rangle$ after decoding.
-We note that, in Fig. 3, we could also have made a five-qubit GHZ state but instead made a four-qubit GHZ state for simplicity of performing full tomography.
-In Fig. 4, when Bell-state fidelities with feedforward are reported, we estimate the logical coherences as the average of $\langle X_1 X_1 \rangle$ and $-\langle Y_1 Y_1 \rangle$ , which we then average with the $Z_1 Z_1$ populations (not plotted) for calculating the Bell-pair fidelity.
-Finally, we note that the feedforward Bell state in Fig. 4e could also be performed with a software Z1 rotation on either of the two qubits, allowing correction to the appropriate Bell state, but here we perform the feedforward S on both gubits to test our feedforward capabilities; this technique is directly compatible with performing magic-state teleportation.
+For fault-tolerant preparation of the d=3 color code we use a modified version of the scheme summarized in Ref.
+[38], where instead of the 8-gate encoding circuit, we use a 9-gate encoding circuit that is more conveniently mapped to specific atom movements in our system (corresponding to graph state preparation similar to Ref.
+[7]), followed by a transversal CNOT with an ancilla logical flag.
+The logical SPAM fidelity is then calculated as the probability of observing $|0_L\rangle$ after decoding.
+We note that in Fig. 3 we could also have made a 5-qubit GHZ state but made a 4-qubit GHZ state for simplicity of performing full tomography.
+In Fig. 4, when Bell state fidelities with feedforward are reported we estimate the logical coherences as the average of $\langle X_L X_L \rangle$ and $-\langle Y_L Y_L \rangle$, which we then average with the $Z_L Z_L$ populations (not plotted) for calculating the Bell pair fidelity.
+Finally, we note that the feedforward Bell state in Fig. 4e could also be performed with a software Z_L rotation on either one of the two qubits allowing one to correct to the appropriate Bell state, but here we do the feedforward S on both qubits to test our feedforward capabilities; this technique is directly compatible with performing magic state teleportation [24].